AndreasHennings/Vulcano/README.md

 A vulcanic eruption animation, rendered using Eevee renderer.

-Project includes volumetric clouds, hdri background image, particle and smoke simulations.
+Project includes volumetric clouds, a procedural lava material and particle systems for erupting particles.

 Project file includes HDRI background image from polyhaven.com and PBR materials from ambientcg.com